18F/handbook/docs/06-project-management/pm-training-doc.md

 * New PMs should shadow other PMs calls, meetings, scrums, retrospectives, sprint demos, kick-offs, etc.
 * New PMs to know how to react if someone calls on them unexpectedly, and how to quickly move along the meeting and get it back on track.
 The new PM should have a quick checkin like *"No project checkin.
 Here observing.
 Balance 8.
 I'll pass to Steve"*
 * New PM can practice taking meeting notes so they can compare their own notes from a meeting to the notes the PM actually shares with the team & client.
+New PMs can also take notes while current PM is still running meetings.

 ## <a name="current-pm"></a>Current PM Instructions